NickyMeuleman/nicky-blog/content/json-schema/index.md

 }
 ```

-The `$schema` value points to a file in the same directory
+The `$schema` value points to a schema file in the same directory

 ```json
 // drivers.schema.json